Amarilli/TexasISDs/README.md

 In fact, Austin ISD performs the best in both SAT and ACT while having a smaller budget than Fort Worth, Dallas, and Houston.

-We chose the five largest cities as these had plenty of schools reporting scores, allowing a coherent box plot graph (small districts with only one or two schools don't give enough data to plot them in this manner).
+We chose the five largest cities as these had plenty of schools reporting scores, allowing a coherent box plot graph (small districts with only one or two schools need to give more data to plot them in this manner).

-Using the same data we created two scatterplots and two histograms:
+Using the same data, we created two scatterplots and two histograms:

 >insert fig SAT Total and ACT Composite scatterplots

 There is a negative correlation between Total Operating Revenue and ACT Composite and SAT Total scores, as indicated by the values of -0.03 and -0.09, respectively.

-At this juncture, we determined that comparing a larger urban center and a smaller municipality was necessary.
+At this juncture, we determined that comparing a larger urban center and a smaller municipality was necessary to confirm our hypothesis.

-To facilitate this assessment, we plan to implement hvplot, as data visualization tool.
+To facilitate this assessment, we plan to implement `hvplot`, as data visualization tool.

 ![hisako act sat!](https://github.com/mariahmclelan/project1/blob/main/project_notebook/images/tombotom%20SAT%20vs%20ACT.png)

-We also created a treemap to visualize the differences between larger and smaller district.
+We also created a treemap to visualize the differences between larger and smaller districts.
 The treemap is interactive and visible on the following website when the code is running:

 > http://127.0.0.1:8050/